 Ashley was elected to the Committee in March 2012 following eighteen months as a co-opted member.
 He is the eldest son of Geoffrey Roughton from his first marriage.
 He is a Barrister and has also lectured in economics at City University and is a Professor of Law at Queen Mary’s.
 He has done Pro-bono work and is particularly interested in the impact of homelessness.

 Mary, who is married to Rory Silkin joined the Committee in 1987 and as a Solicitor has been providing legal advice to the Association.
-Mary specialises in family law and she recently joined Dodd Lewis Solicitors based in South East London, a respected small practice offering a wide range of legal services.
+Mary specialises in family law and she is a partner in Warners LLP which offices in Tonbridge and Sevenoaks assisting clients throughout the South East.
 Mary and Rory have two daughters Anna and Natasha, both of whom are shareholders.